-Studying at university may be a little different this year, but we'll do everything we can to give you the best experience possible.
-You'll notice some adaptations to campuses and classrooms, but our tutors and student services are still here to support you.
+Studying at university may be a little different this year, but we're doing everything we can to give you the best experience possible.
+You'll notice some adaptations to campuses and classrooms, but our tutors and student services are here to support you.

-As the health and wellbeing of our students and staff is our absolute priority, we wanted to outline just some of the measures we've introduced on campus.
-We'll continually review the situation as the situation changes.
+As the health and wellbeing of our students and staff is our absolute priority, we wanted to outline just some of the measures we've introduced on campus and we continue to review the situation as it changes.